chang-ph/coinfer-sdk/typescript/sdk/ModelApi.md

 # **listRepository**
 > SuccRspListRepositoryRsp listRepository()

+DEPRECATED: Use `/sys/github/repository` instead.
 List repositories and gists of the current (GitHub) user.
 Of course this API can only be used when the user is login using the GitHub account.
 The return value contains two parts: 1.
 List of repositories names.
 2. List of gists.
 As the description field can\'t uniquely identify a gist, the id field is also returned.
 In practice, the description field should be showed to user for them to select the gist, the ID field should be used to specify a gist.

 ### Example